-Doctors, physician’s assistants and nurse practitioners can perform the physical as well as sign the required forms.
+If you need to know where to get a physical exam for school or sports, there are several options.
+Doctors, physician assistants and nurse practitioners can perform the physical as well as sign the required forms.
 Some schools offer sports physicals and often have health care stations set up around a gymnasium where the practitioner can perform different tests on the teens.
-Many walk-in clinics, like MultiCare Indigo Urgent Care, also offer sports physicals.
+If you are wondering “do urgent cares do physicals?”, yes many walk-in clinics, like MultiCare Indigo Urgent Care, also offer middle school and high school sports physicals.

 It’s ideal to have a pre-participation physical exam performed at least six to eight weeks before the sports season begins.
 This gives the health care provider time to treat any conditions they may find, as well as time for any necessary follow-up exams.